Facilities & Operations

 Official reports from the Environmental Consulting Group, Inc, on IAQ testing that has been done at Highland Middle School.

-Official Reports from the Camplin Environmental Service, Inc on IAQ services.
+Official reports from the Camplin Environmental Service, Inc on IAQ services performed at HMS in 2017 and 2018.

 Report from 9/5/18 - (As required by law, this report has been redacted for personal signatures.)